ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 ### 2. Reusable WITH queries

 This approach aims to minimize the risk of forgetting to add the `WHERE` clause to a query by creating WITH statements that are reused across queries.
-This assumes one is using a query builder or ORM that supports reusable queries such as Knex and jOOQ.
+This assumes one is using a query builder or ORM that supports reusable queries such as Knex or jOOQ.
 This translates to queries like this:

 ```sql
 WITH tenant_items AS (